ablanco1950/Drone_Detection-SVR/README.md

 it takes less than 30 minutesrs and creates the svr_lin_Drone_Detector_Yymidpoint.pickle model with a size of about 2 Gb

 3-
-From the test images ( is used the valid folder)  and labels  and based on the svr_lin_Drone_Detector_Yxmidpoint.pickle  model obtained in step 1- , create a .txt file with the predicted Xcenter coordinates for each dron of the test images (Predicted_True_Xcenter_Drone_Detector.txt file)
+From the test images ( is used the valid folder as test)  and labels  and based on the svr_lin_Drone_Detector_Yxmidpoint.pickle  model obtained in step 1- , create a .txt file with the predicted Xcenter coordinates for each dron of the test images (Predicted_True_Xcenter_Drone_Detector.txt file)

 by running: